-Welcome to the Center for Excellence on Human Capital, Technology Transfer, & Economic Growth and Development.
+Welcome to the Center of Excellence on Human Capital, Technology Transfer, & Economic Growth and Development.
 We are housed in the Economics department of the College of Arts & Sciences at the University at Buffalo.
 The objective of the Center is to engage in cutting edge research, data gathering, academic publication, and sponsor research which focuses on the dynamic role of human capital, broadly defined to include education and training, health, product and process innovation, and entrepreneurial and intellectual capital in improving market efficiency, and achieving persistent, long-term productivity growth at the firm, industry, region, and economy-wide levels.

-The Center for Excellence on Human Capital, Technology Transfer, & Economic Growth and Development (henceforth the Center) has been established through a $750,000 NYSTAR faculty Development Grant awarded to Isaac Ehrlich in March 2006.
+The Center of Excellence on Human Capital, Technology Transfer, & Economic Growth and Development (henceforth the Center) has been established through a $750,000 NYSTAR faculty Development Grant awarded to Isaac Ehrlich in March 2006.

 The rationale of the Center stems from the growing importance of human capital – the intangible, but very real asset which is driving economic performance, structural change, productivity growth, and general well-being, especially in the new “knowledge economy.”
 At its core, human capital is information and knowledge, and as such it augments not just the production capacity of an economy’s human resources at a point in time, but also the persistent accumulation of new knowledge through research and development, innovation, and creative activities, which enhance productivity growth over time, and thus self-sustaining economic development.
 A more knowledgeable society is also better able to develop efficient legal and social institutions, and support the evolution of public policies that enhance social welfare.
 It is for these reasons that human capital has been identified as the basic “engine of growth” in the new economic growth and development paradigm known as endogenous growth theory.